elixir-git/xgit/lib/xgit/README.md

 * **`util`**: The modules in this folder aren't really part of the data model _per se_, but provide building blocks to make higher layers of Xgit possible.
+  These are considered implementation details and not part of the public API of Xgit.